bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 ### 1.1 Background Information

-Corophiids *sensu lato* (Amphipoda: Corophiida) are distinctive components of marine epifaunal and biofouling communities with highly varied body forms and an unclear evolutionary history.
+Corophiidans *sensu lato* (Amphipoda: Corophiidana) are distinctive components of marine epifaunal and biofouling communities with highly varied body forms and an unclear evolutionary history.
 Morphology suggests that silk glands ignited a cascade of key innovations that first led to tube-dwelling, then to diverse free-living lifestyles (Myers & Lowry, 2003).
-A phylogenetic framework is needed to test hypotheses regarding how corophiids transitioned to multiple body types, but previous evolutionary studies suffer from scant fossil records, homoplasious traits, and a historical reliance on morpho-taxonomy or insufficient gene markers.
-This project will use phylogenomic methods to generate a molecular phylogeny of corophiid amphipods and investigate the diversification of their morphological innovations.
-Specifically, RNA-seq and DNA target enrichment will be used to sequence numerous gene characters from multiple genera of corophiid families.
-Here, we present the pipeline of our phylogenomic analysis of corophiids using 22 unpublished and 1 published corophiid transcriptome, 25 published and 2 unpublished crustacean transcriptomes, and 1 published and 1 unpublished crustacean genome that will serve as outgroups.
+A phylogenetic framework is needed to test hypotheses regarding how corophiidans transitioned to multiple body types, but previous evolutionary studies suffer from scant fossil records, homoplasious traits, and a historical reliance on morpho-taxonomy or insufficient gene markers.
+This project will use phylogenomic methods to generate a molecular phylogeny of corophiidan amphipods and investigate the diversification of their morphological innovations.
+Specifically, RNA-seq and DNA target enrichment will be used to sequence numerous gene characters from multiple genera of corophiidan families.
+Here, we present the pipeline of our phylogenomic analysis of corophiidans using 22 unpublished and 1 published corophiidan transcriptome, 25 published and 2 unpublished crustacean transcriptomes, and 1 published and 1 unpublished crustacean genome that will serve as outgroups.

 ### 1.2 Rationale

-Despite hypotheses about key innovations, there is no robust phylogenetic framework to reconstruct the history of trait acquisition across the corophiid clade.
-Identifying the traits that preceded diversification events are key to understanding how corophiids radiated into numerous morphologies and lifestyles.
-However, previous phylogenetic analyses have failed to resolve the evolutionary relationships between corophiidean amphipods.
+Despite hypotheses about key innovations, there is no robust phylogenetic framework to reconstruct the history of trait acquisition across the corophiidan clade.
+Identifying the traits that preceded diversification events are key to understanding how corophiidans radiated into numerous morphologies and lifestyles.
+However, previous phylogenetic analyses have failed to resolve the evolutionary relationships between corophiidan amphipods.
 Even though amphipod characters are highly homoplastic (Berge et al., 2000; Hurt et al., 2013), most comprehensive phylogenetic studies of amphipods use morphological traits to reconstruct evolutionary relationships (Kim & Kim, 1993; Berge et al., 2000; Myers & Lowry, 2003; Lowry & Myers, 2013, 2017).
-Moreover, phylogenetic analyses that have considered genetic differentiation in corophiideans are insufficient to resolve evolutionary relationships between major groups.
+Moreover, phylogenetic analyses that have considered genetic differentiation in corophiidans are insufficient to resolve evolutionary relationships between major groups.
 This study uses phylogenomic analysis of next-generation sequencing (NGS) data to obtain numerous gene characters and more robust reconstruction of evolutionary relationships between organisms (Wen et al., 2015).

 ### 1.3 Objectives

-The objective of this study is to generate a robust phylogeny of corophiid amphipods using phylogenomic methods and reconstruct the evolutionary history of key morphological characters and modes of life among corophiid families.
+The objective of this study is to generate a robust phylogeny of corophiidan amphipods using phylogenomic methods and reconstruct the evolutionary history of key morphological characters and modes of life among corophiidan families.
 The resulting tree will be used to assess sequence and frequency of major morphological and ecological transitions in this diverse group.

 ---